 Top tip: Eating the whole ingredient or food not only saves you money, but it also reduces food waste, which means it’s great for the planet too.

 It’s amazing what you can do with leftovers – and sometimes they can taste even better than the original meal.
 For example, if you enjoy a roast on a Sunday then why not use the leftovers on a Monday for lunch or dinner?
 Who wouldn’t love a fresh chicken salad wrap for their lunch or a tasty curry to come home to?

 If you have a small amount of dinner left over, think about transferring it to a bag or airtight container and popping it in the freezer.
 Ta-da!
 A ‘ready meal’ for one.
 Smaller amounts of leftovers can also be puréed for baby food or served as a kid’s portion for lunch the next day.

-Research has shown that keeping your fridge at the right temperature – between 0°C and 5°C – can also help to make your food last longer.
-Up to 70 percent of our fridges are too warm, meaning food won’t last as long as it should, especially for staples like milk.
-Check out your fridge temperature today to make sure your food is chilling at the perfect temperature.
+Research has shown that keeping your fridge at the right temperature – between 0°C and 5°C – can also help your food last longer.
+Up to 70 per cent of our fridges are too warm, meaning food won’t last as long as it should, especially for staples like milk.
+Check your fridge temperature today Link opens in a new window to make sure your food is chilling at the perfect temperature.